Pmvita/SwissOne/docs/SUPABASE.md

   FOR EACH ROW EXECUTE FUNCTION update_updated_at_column();
 ```

+## Migrations

+### Running Migrations

+If you have an existing database, run the migration files in order:

+1. Go to your Supabase project dashboard
+2. Navigate to SQL Editor
+3. Run the migration files from `docs/migrations/` in order:
+   - `001_update_profiles_table.sql` - Adds username, first_name, last_name, phone fields and INSERT policy

+### Migration: Update Profiles Table (001)

+This migration adds the following to the `profiles` table:
+- `username` (TEXT, UNIQUE) - For username-based login
+- `first_name` (TEXT) - User's first name
+- `last_name` (TEXT) - User's last name
+- `phone` (TEXT) - User's phone number
+- Index on `username` for efficient login lookups
+- INSERT policy so users can create their profile during signup
+- Automatic profile creation trigger (backup)

 ## Setup Instructions

 1. Create a new Supabase project at https://supabase.com
 2. Run the SQL schema scripts above in the Supabase SQL Editor
+3. If you have an existing database, run the migration files from `docs/migrations/`
-3. Copy your project URL and API keys from Settings > API
+4. Copy your project URL and API keys from Settings > API
-4. Add them to your `.env` files (see Environment Variables section)
+5. Add them to your `.env` files (see Environment Variables section)